Disguise a Turkey Game

 - Using washable markers, outline everything.
 Be sure to outline large areas where they meet parts of the design.

 - Dip a small brush in water and carefully smudge it in the marker lines to paint in the shapes.
 If you need to neatly add more “paint” to larger areas, smudge some marker on a scrap piece of paper and use that as a paint palette.
 Allow each area to dry slightly before moving on to a neighboring area of the design.

 - If you’re short on time, design directly onto the print out from page 4 and color with dry media such as markers, crayons, and colored pencils.

 Simply print out the game and picture directions back-to-back, give them dice, and watch them have fun creating their own turkey art projects.
 Once completed, use the writing prompts to connect literacy to your lesson.

 Turkey in Disguise Video

 - 2nd, 3rd, 4th, and 5th grade

 Main Learning Objective

-Students will be able to design a Thanksgiving turkey using 5 unique patterns and paint it in using a marker painting technique
+- Students will be able to disguise a turkey using 5 unique patterns and paint it in using a marker painting technique

 - Drawing Paper